Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 ##### This survey provides a comprehensive overview of data professionals, exploring their demographics, salary patterns, programming preferences, and overall work satisfaction to reveal key trends and insights within the industry.

+Initially, three datasets—Demography, Career & Compensation, and Job Satisfaction & Survey—were loaded into Power BI.
+These datasets are connected using a Unique ID.
+The figure below illustrates the data model.

 ![Data_Modeling](https://github.com/Fahim0729/PowerBi_-Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/blob/a9b0aba0c9a0e960bdaad406e8a066decc8629fc/Data_Modeling.png)

+The Power BI dashboard, shown below, includes the following visualizations: Card, Area Chart, Line Chart, Stacked Column Chart, Pie Chart, Gauge, and Treemap.

 ![Dashboard](https://github.com/Fahim0729/PowerBi_-Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/blob/a9b0aba0c9a0e960bdaad406e8a066decc8629fc/DashBoard.png)